 Coffee plants were first brought to Hawaii in the early 1800's, but it was not until the early part of the 20th century that coffee production finally took off, primarily on small farms.

-While the Big Island's Kona Coffee remains the best known, coffee is currently grown on each of the major islands on more than 950 farms and on more than 7,900 total harvested acres.
-As of 2015, coffee was a $54 million industry in Hawaii.
+While the Big Island's Kona Coffee has gained the most notoriety, coffee is currently grown on each of the major islands on over 950 farms and on more than 7,900 harvested acres.
+The combination of warm, sunny weather, rich volcanic soil, rolling hillsides, tranquil trade winds, and ample rain helps to make different styles of coffee in Hawaii some of the best in the world.
+As of 2017, coffee was a $62 million industry in Hawaii.

 Hawaii, The Big Island